antvis/G6/docs/manual/tutorial/plugins.en.md

 ### Tooltip for Node

 Node tooltip shows the detail information when mouse enters a node.
+More configurations are in [Built-in tooltip](/en/docs/manual/middle/states/defaultBehavior#tooltip).

 **Expected Effect**